ikim1991/neighborhood-map-app/README.md

 The current app is using a standard (free) API key generated from Foursquare.
 This will limit the number of API calls that can be made daily and a limited amount of content that is being called.
 A payment is required to generate a premium API Key from Foursquare.
-When the API quota is exceeded, the app will not be able to fetch the data.
+When the API quota is exceeded, the app will not be able to render the venue information.
 Check your console to see the status of the incoming API calls.

 ## Google Maps API ##